 Additionally, there are different band options; with or without pave set diamonds.
 Pave refers to the small accent diamonds that are embedded into the band of the ring.
 This can add extra sparkle to a smaller center stone or it could really emphasize a bigger center stone.
 A plain band is also a great option for those who like a simple solitaire ring.

 The most popular precious metals used for engagement rings are 18K Yellow Gold, Rose Gold, White Gold, & Platinum.
-We are a big fan of platinum as the metal is much harder and wears beautifully over time.
-If you don't know which one to get, you can look for hints through what they usually wear.
+We are a big fan of platinum as it is a hard metal and wears beautifully over time.
+If you don't know which one to get, you can look for hints through what your significant other usually wears.